 Circular knitting needles are relatively new to the knitting tool kit, I say relative since knitting has been around a while… Circular knitting needles started showing up after World War II.
 They are basically two short knitting needles attached with a soft, pliable cable between the ends.
 The knitting needle part is made just like regular knitting needles, using the same kinds of materials and the same diameter sizes.
 The cable between the needle ends is connected securely to each end and can vary in length.
 Let’s walk through all the reasons why circular knitting needles are useful!

-Please note that some of the links on stitchclinic.com are affiliate links to products for purchase.
-If you purchase them, I may earn a small commission At NO ADDITIONAL COST TO YOU.
+Please note that some of the links on stitchclinic.com are affiliate links to products for purchase, including amazon.com.
+As an Amazon Associate I earn from qualifying purchases.
 Please note that I only link to products I know/use and would recommend to my students.

 Why do I want you to use them?